hoytech/negentropy/README.md

 The protocol relies on bounds to group ranges of data items.
 Each range is specified by an *inclusive* lower bound, followed by an *exclusive* upper bound.
 As noted above, only upper bounds are transmitted (the lower bound of a range is the upper bound of the previous range, or 0 for the first range).

-Each bound consists of an encoded timestamp and a variable-length disambiguating prefix of an event ID (in case multiple items have the same timestamp):
+Each encoded bound consists of an encoded timestamp and a variable-length disambiguating prefix of an event ID (in case multiple items have the same timestamp):

     Bound := <encodedTimestamp (Varint)> <length (Varint)> <idPrefix (Byte)>*